 Hailey soon wished she hadn't.
 She had no desire to see what looked like bloodstains covering the floor, and what were certainly several limbs of what really had to be some kind of animal.
 Really, it had to be an animal.
 What else could it be?

 Hailey glanced around the room to distract herself, and caught sight of a portable hard-drive, which someone named Adam had considerably labeled with both his name and 314.
 Jackpot!

-Surprisingly, it is pretty easy to steal something when there are a lot of people around, as long as they are making a lot of noise and not really paying a lot of attention about what anyone else is doing.
-Fortunately, this was the case right now, and Hailey took the opportunity to take the drive and ran with it (well, wormed her way back through the crowd and walked away calmly with it, because everyone knows that there is nothing quite so suspicious as someone running away).
+Surprisingly, it is pretty easy to steal something when there are a lot of people around, as long as they are making a lot of noise and not really paying a lot of attention to what anyone else is doing.
+Fortunately, that was the case right then, and Hailey took the opportunity to take the drive and run with it (well, wormed her way back through the crowd and walked away calmly with it, because everyone knows that there is nothing quite so suspicious as someone running away).